 Photos by David Pilling of plants grown from seed that was supplied dry (about three years from seed to flower) growing in a 5 inch plant pot.
 Photo 1 shows emerging flowers; photo 4 is of a dormant tuber in May; results from planting dried tubers are often poor.
 Photo 5 of a seed pod photo was taken on the 21st March 2013 and photo 6 on the 10th May 2013 (10 mm grid).

-Photographs of the resulting seed on a 1 mm grid; the seed was kept moist after collection at outside temperatures and began to germinate at the end of December 2013.
+Photographs of the resulting seed on a 1 mm grid; after collection the seed was kept moist at outdoors temperatures and began to germinate at the end of December 2013.

 Eranthis hyemalis 'Aurantiaca' is a cultivar with flowers that are more golden than yellow.
 Photos from John Lonsdale.